intelsdi-x/snap/README.md

 If you would like to propose a feature, please [open an Issue](https://github.com/intelsdi-x/snap/issues)) that includes RFC in it (for [request for comments](https://en.wikipedia.org/wiki/Request_for_Comments)).

 ## Community Support
-This repository is one of **many** projects in the **Snap framework**.
-Discuss your questions about Snap by reaching out to us:
+This repository is one of many in the Snap framework and [has maintainers supporting it](docs/MAINTAINERS.md).
+We love contributions from our community along the way.
+No improvement is too small.

-* Through GitHub Issues.
-Issues is our home for **all** needs: Q&A on everything - installation, request for events, integrations, bug issues, futures.
-[Open up an Issue](https://github.com/intelsdi-x/snap/issues) and know there's no wrong question for us.
-* We also have a [Slack team](https://intelsdi-x.herokuapp.com/) where we hang out
-* Submit a blog post on your use of Snap to [our Medium.com publication](https://medium.com/intel-sdi)

-The full project lives here, at http://github.com/intelsdi-x/snap.
+This note is especially important for plugins.
+While the Snap framework is hardened through tons of use, **plugins mature at their own pace**.
+If you have subject matter expertise related to a plugin, please share your feedback on that repository.

 ## Contributing
 We encourage contributions from the community.
-No improvement is too small.
 Snap needs:

+* _Contributors_: We always appreciate more eyes on the core framework and plugins
-* _Feedback_: try it and tell us about it through issues, blog posts or Twitter
+* _Feedback_: try it and tell us about it on [our Slack team](https://intelsdi-x.herokuapp.com/), through [a blog posts](https://medium.com/intel-sdi/) or Twitter with #SnapTelemetry
-* _Contributors_: We can always use more eyes on the core framework and its testing
 * _Integrations_: Snap can collect from and publish to almost anything by [authoring a plugin](#author-a-plugin)

 To contribute to the Snap framework, see [our CONTRIBUTING file](CONTRIBUTING.md).
 To give back to a specific plugin, open an issue on its repository.

 ### Author a Plugin
-The power of Snap comes from its open architecture.
+The power of Snap comes from its open architecture and its growing community of contributors.
+You can be one of them:

+* The definitive how-to is in [PLUGIN_AUTHORING.md](docs/PLUGIN_AUTHORING.md)

 Add to the ecosystem by building your own plugins to collect, process or publish telemetry.

-* The definitive how-to is in [PLUGIN_AUTHORING.md](docs/PLUGIN_AUTHORING.md)
-* Recommendations to make effective, well-designed plugins are in [PLUGIN_BEST_PRACTICES.md](docs/PLUGIN_BEST_PRACTICES.md)

 ## Security Disclosure